andreamattavelli/sbes-experiments/README.md

 The manual inspection of this type of file allows the identification of true and false positives.
 The inspection also allows the generation of the data to fill both Table 1 and Table 2 (RQ1 and RQ2), and Table 4 (RQ4) in the paper.

 ##Efficiency
-SBES stores the time required to perform each step of the technique in a CSV file named output.csv.
-This file is stored in a directory with the same name as the current method under investigation (for example, stack.util.Stack.addElement(Object)) inside the iteration directory.
+SBES stores the time required to perform each step of the technique in a CSV file named `output.csv`.
+This file is stored in a directory with the same name as the current method under investigation (for example, `stack.util.Stack.addElement(Object)`) inside the iteration directory.

 The CSV file is structured as follows: